getgrav/grav-learn/pages/07.cli-console/04.command-line-intro/docs.md

 In the end, it all comes down to personal preference.
 On this page, we will list some great resources out there to help you become familiar with the command line.

 !!
-Not all operating systems are compatible with one-another when it comes to commands.
-There are minor differences between OS X and many Linux distros, with Windows' Command Promt having a very different set of commands from the other two.
+Not all operating systems are compatible with one another when it comes to commands.
+There are minor differences between OS X and many Linux distros, with Windows' Command Prompt having a very different set of commands from the other two.

 ## OS X